Mike Yastrzemski Preview, Player Props: Giants vs. Cubs

 Mike Yastrzemski At The Plate

-- In 25.9% of his games this year, Yastrzemski has tallied at least one RBI.
-In 10 of those games (12.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Yastrzemski has had at least one RBI in 26.8% of his games this year (22 of 82), with more than one RBI 10 times (12.2%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored in 34 of 81 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.